Work Experience or Community Service Requirement for Graduation

-Graduation Transitions is a required component of the 2004 Graduation Program, and requires students to complete at least 30 hours of work experience and/or community service.
+Graduation Transitions (PDF) is a required component of the 2004 Graduation Program, and requires students to complete at least 30 hours of work experience and/or community service.
 Boards of Education and Independent School Authorities must follow procedures to ensure students who participate in work experience and/or school-arranged community service are covered by WorkSafeBC.

 Rationale or purpose of policy

 This policy explains the importance of work experience or volunteer/community service and clarifies the obligation of schools, Boards of Education, and Independent School Authorities to ensure that WorkSafeBC coverage is in place for students participating in work experience or school-arranged volunteer/community service.

 See Ministerial Order m237/11, the Work Experience Order (PDF)

 As a graduation requirement, Graduation Transitions (PDF) recognizes the importance of experiential learning and the importance of extending education beyond the classroom into the community.
 Work experience and volunteer/community service supports students in both their career development and their human and social development.
 This type of experiential learning increases the relevance of school by helping students connect what they learn in the classroom with the skills, knowledge, and attitudes needed to be successful in both the workplace and larger community.

 To complete the requirements for Graduation Transitions, all students must provide evidence that they have completed any of the following: